Pigmentation affects most people.

 From the age of 40, the skin starts to lose its ability to regenerate and recover from exposure to the sun, and the solar lentigines are very common in this age range, especially in those who spend time exposed to the sun’s rays.

-Senile lentigines are brown to dark brown colored macules, from a few millimeters to 1-2 cm in diameter.
+Senile lentigines are brown to dark brown coloured macules, from a few millimetres to 1-2 cm in diameter.
 Their surface is smooth and well defined.
 They usually appear after the age of 40 due to the cumulative effect of the sun and because with age melanin is unevenly distributed in the epidermis.

 They are more frequent in the areas exposed to the sun like the face, back of the hands and neckline.
-They appear as flat, brown colored spots, and are predominantly oval in shape.
+They appear as flat, brown coloured spots, and are predominantly oval in shape.

 Ephelides are a congenital alteration of the pigmentation that are revealed by exposure to the sun.
 They are commonly called freckles.
-They are macules of a few millimeters diameter, light yellow or light brown, which usually appear in people with red hair or blondes with light-colored eyes.
+They are macules of a few millimetres diameter, light yellow or light brown, which usually appear in people with red hair or blondes with light-coloured eyes.
 Their number increases with age.
-They are located mainly on the face, neck, forearms and legs, covering the shoulders, arms and thighs during the summertime.
+They are located mainly on the face, neck, forearms, and legs, covering the shoulders, arms and thighs during the summertime.